|

 In some instances, the help of these “guides” might actually be appreciated (finding riads in medinas cad be challenging!).
 In response, you may not mind giving them a tip.
 However, if you prefer not to receive unsolicited assistance or advice, the most effective response is to firmly say “no thank you” and keep walking.

 Often, this will be enough and they will leave you be.
 If they persist, I suggest alerting a nearby local.
 I’ve done this before and was really grateful for the help I received.
-Many Moroccans feel embarrassed by such predatory behaviour from their fellow citizens.
-If they see you are uncomfortable, they will likely intervene.

 Lastly, avoid arranging tour operators or guides on the spot.
-Trustworthy companies will have an online presence and verifiable reviews – some also have an official website where you can find information about their services and pricing.
+Trustworthy companies will have an online presence and verifiable reviews.
+Some also have an official website where you can find information about their services and pricing.

 Looking for highly-rated Morocco tours for solo travellers?
 Check out some of my recommendations in Marrakech and Fes.